 Developing strategy for a time of crisis

 While it would be nice to only have to concern yourself with developing a strategy for handling growth in your small business, the truth is that you also need to plan for when times are tough.
-There are two sides to every coin, after all, and how your organisation copes in a crisis can come down to preparedness.
+There are two sides to every coin, after all, and how your organization copes in a crisis can come down to preparedness.

 So why is it that so few business leaders feel confident in their ability to navigate their company through difficult periods?
 According to Deloitte, less than half of board members around the world believe they are adequately prepared to address and recover from a potentially damaging situation.
-Neglecting to include crisis management in strategic planning could contribute to the downfall of many organisations.
+Neglecting to include crisis management in strategic planning could contribute to the downfall of many organizations.

 A long road back from the brink